mirzakhany/django_boilerplate/README.md

 # How to build docker images.

-we have two script in `deploy/scripts` directory to make build process easier in ci/cd. but we can also use them durring development.
+We have two scripts in `deploy/scripts` directory to make build process easier in ci/cd. but we can also use them during development.

-### first of all set required variables
+### First of all set required variables
 there is a file called values_sample.sh in `deploy/scripts`. rename this file and make sure to add it to .gitignore.

 this file content is: